- What housing options are available for First Year students?

 The First Year Area includes Aurora Hall, Corona Hall and Regina Hall.
 All three Residence Halls are connected to Mary Commons.
 The First Year Residence Halls are home to approximately 500 residents, most of whom are first year students.
 First Year Students are assigned to live in double, single, or triple rooms.
 While the majority of our housing is comprised of double rooms, you may be assigned to any of these room types as a new student.
 You may live in either a single, double or triple room.
 Each floor in the residence halls has a Resident Assistant (RA).
 Each RA is responsible for tending to the needs of her community and serving as a resource to the residents.
 There are computer labs and laundry facilities in each residence hall, and all rooms are carpeted.
 For more information, please go to the First Year Hall Information page.
 Additionally, the Facility Facts page provides specific information about the types of rooms in each building and approximate dimensions.

 Yes, the College of Saint Benedict is a four-year residential liberal arts college and all CSB students are required to live on campus.
 This policy began with all students who enrolled as first-year students at CSB in the Fall of 2010 and applies to all subsequently enrolled students.
 Students who are married or have dependent children living with them may submit a written statement to appeal the on-campus residency requirement.
-For more details please visit our Four Year Residential Experience page.
+For more details please visit our Four Year Residential Experience page or the Off-Campus Housing page.

 The Residential Halls and Apartments come furnished.
 Please refer to the Room Amenities page for a detailed list of what each room, suite, apartment or house includes.